wensttay/dac-docker-compose/README.md

 Open the file "run.sh" and run each command on project root file:

 # Testing:
-With docker we can change the HOST's container, in this project I try change this to a personal HOST with names equals "web.local", but to acess on Browser we need to change the request's HOST variable, to do this I use a Browser plugin.
-But if you only whant use the HOST "localhost" you don't need to do this, just follow this first option:
+With docker we can change the HOST's container, in this project I try change this to a personal VIRTUAL_HOST with names equals "web.local", but to acess on Browser we need to change the request's HOST variable, to do this I use a Browser plugin.
+But if you only whant use the VIRTUAL_HOST "localhost" you don't need to do this, just follow this first option:

- - With HOST ="localhost":
+ - With VIRTUAL_HOST ="localhost":

 	Open your Terminal and run this command:
 	```sh